UCLA » College » Social Sciences » History

 Subfield

-early modern Europe; intellectual history; history of political thought; history of rhetoric
+early modern Europe; intellectual history; history of political thought; humanism

 Degrees